-I will add that I agree with his opinion that the attribution to these 22 cards feels very much like UPS, or Unverified Personal Gnosis.
-Which is perfectly fine in and of itself, but it’s not ok to not mention this anywhere, as it’s comes across as disingenuous.
+I will add that I agree with his opinion that the attribution to these 22 cards feels very much like UPS or Unverified Personal Gnosis.
+This is perfectly fine in and of itself, but it’s not ok to not mention this anywhere, as it comes across as disingenuous.
 But since the guidebook tells us nothing about the sources or reasoning behind anything, it might as well be arbitrarily, which is even worse.

 Face Like an Angel

-Even if I think it sort of misses the mark as a practical and working oracle deck, I still find use for at least the 11 Sefirot cards, either as study tools, inspiration or contemplative meditation.
-It might not be “my go to” deck, but it’s a keeper nonetheless.
+Even if I think it sort of misses the mark as a practical and working oracle deck, I still find a use for at least the 11 Sefirot cards, either as study tools, inspiration, or contemplative meditation.
+It might not be “my go-to” deck, but it’s a keeper nonetheless.

 Lastly a shout out to my good friend Carol for gifting me this deck!
 Thank you!